OrekaCode/OrekaCode/README.md

 - 👋 Hi I’m @OrekaCode
 - 👀 I’m interested in Machine learning with Python
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on any project forementioned
+- 💞️ I’m looking to collaborate on any project concerning machine learning
 - 📫 How to reach me maryoreka@gmail.com

 <!---